 |About Palmetto Bay |

 The village has a lot to offer visitors, most notably its extensive parks and recreation network.
 There are 4 major parks within the incorporated boundaries covering everything from water sports to relaxation.
 Coral Reef Park is the largest of these five, covering over 50 acres.
 It is a quiet place with its smooth canal and wildlife preserve.
+Come visit this relaxing place when you get a shuttle drop off form MIA airport, then head over to your hotel and repeat tomorrow to understand what a true vacation really means.

 Palmetto Bay Park is designed for athletic visitors who want to make use of the sports facilities.
 The jogging trail is dotted with picnic shelters that can be reserved for parties and other events.
 Thalatta Park places great importance on stewardship and sustainable management of the flora and fauna.
 At the center of the park is Thalatta Estate, which is a popular wedding venue.